Dr. Leslie Shields, PT, DPT

 How my journey began

 Hi!
 I am Leslie, owner and physical therapist at A Just Balance Physical Therapy LLC.
 I knew I wanted to become a physical therapist at the age of 15 after I tore my ACL playing basketball.
 My physical therapist helped and encouraged me throughout my recovery.
-With his help, I quickly returned to high school athletics, although I gave up playing basketball competitively.
+With his help, I returned to high school athletics, although I gave up playing basketball competitively.
 I continued to run cross country and track, and was a part of 2 state championship teams.
 After high school, I attended Clemson University and was active in intramural sports until I graduated in 2002.
 I graduated from the Medical University of South Carolina with my Masters in Physical Therapy in 2004.
 While working as a physical therapist, I returned to school and completed my Doctorate in Physical Therapy in 2008.

-Throughout my physical therapy career, I have been passionate about Neuro Rehab balance training and reducing falls in the elderly.
+Throughout my physical therapy career, I have been passionate about Neuro Rehab, balance training, and reducing falls in the elderly.
 This became personal in the past few years as aging relatives began experiencing falls and injuries associated with falls.

 Education: